When an old friend calls

 The fact that it is an automated voice makes it doubly troubling — there is not even a human to tell not to call your house again.

 And the thing about old Robo is his number is usually blocked.
 So you don’t even have a number to report to the national Do Not Call Registry or even the local phone company.
-In an interesting twist, we have recently had some missed calls where the number is 808-000-0000.
+In an interesting twist, we had some missed calls where the number is 808-000-0000.
 Try returning that call.
 You’ll get a recording that says there is no such number.

 Isn’t that fraud?